National Occupational Standards

 - Recognition/ certification

 The CGSA adopted a two part accreditation and certification program in 2005 which was implemented beginning July 1, 2006.
-New standards are due to be implemented in July 2011.

 For further details please visit our AGS and MS designation pages.